Mississippi Roast slow cooker recipe. Easy throw it all in and let it cook to the most tender bites of protein you’ll love with mashed taters.

 Throw it in with some water or broth mixed with powdered au jus gravy mix and it’s tender fall apart in under an hour.

 Now you can buy whole or sliced peppers in a jar at the store.
 I mean it really doesn’t matter but I kinda’ like the larger ones you see here.
 Then at the end they’re falling apart and you just dice ’em up!
+After you’ve fallen in love with this, try our Crockpot pork roast onion soup mix recipe.

 Looking for more easy family recipes and tips?
 LIKE The Typical Mom Facebook page?